Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Exercise and Heart rate, Stethoscopes and Heart Model.md

 **When you exercise your heart beats faster!** - Why does your heat beat faster after exercise?
 Come and find out why in this demonstration where you are the subject.

-Last initially checked on 2023-01-20 by Emily Wolfenden (elw74@cam.ac.uk) and double-checked on 2022-02-09 by Sian Boughton (seb216@cam.ac.uk)
+Last initially checked on 2023-01-20 by Emily Wolfenden (elw74@cam.ac.uk) and double-checked on 2023-01-31 by Jamie Barrett (jb2369@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->